SonaSarmadi/meltdown_spectre_flaws/meltdown_spectre_summary.md

 [Meltdown](https://meltdownattack.com/meltdown.pdf)
 ========
 Software patches (Kernel address space isolation, “KAISER”) are available estimated 5-30% performance loss depending on the amount of system calls Performed (and interrupts serviced).
-M Intel CPUs are affected by this vulnerability.
+Most Intel CPUs are affected by this vulnerability.
 There are patches against Meltdown for Linux, KPTI (formerly [KAISER](https://lwn.net/Articles/738975/)).

 Mitigation